BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ---
 layout: tutorial
-title: How to create and publish a new draft profile
+title: How to update a profile
 previousTutorial:
   link: ./howto/howto_right_profile
   title: How to select the right profile